Continuing Education Activity

 Acetaminophen can cross the placental barrier, but there is no evidence of increased teratogenic effects due to the use of normal doses of acetaminophen during pregnancy.
 Acetaminophen also is excreted into breast milk, but there have not been many observations of adverse reactions in nursing infants.

 Acetaminophen is responsible for an estimated 500 deaths and 50000 emergency department visits in the United States each year.
 It is the most common drug-related cause of acute liver failure.
 The mechanism of hepatic injury is due to the drug metabolism properties of acetaminophen.
 Following therapeutic concentrations of oral acetaminophen, 60% to 90% of the drug gets metabolized in the liver to glucuronic acid- and sulfate-conjugate metabolites.
 A smaller fraction (approximately 5% to 15%) undergoes metabolism by the cytochrome P450 system (CYP450).
 Metabolism primarily via CYP2E1 results in the formation of the toxic intermediate N-acetyl-p-benzoquinone imine (NAPQI).
 Normally, NAPQI is neutralized by glutathione to nontoxic metabolites.
-However, with excessive doses of acetaminophen, the normal phase II drug metabolism pathways become depleted, and the CYP450 pathway metabolizes a higher portion of the acetaminophen taken, resulting in high levels of NAPQI formation, and the limited glutathione stores can become depleted.
+However, with excessive doses of acetaminophen, the normal phase II drug metabolism pathways become depleted, and the CYP450 pathway metabolizes a higher portion of the acetaminophen taken, resulting in high concentrations of NAPQI formation, and the limited glutathione stores can become depleted.
 Without glutathione, NAPQI concentrations build-up, and NAPQI, as a reactive intermediate, can react with cellular macromolecules, proteins, lipids, and nucleic acids.
 This phenomenon can lead to centrilobular (Zone 3) hepatic injury and hepatocellular death.
+There can also be nephrotoxicity.

 The only approved antidote for acetaminophen overdose and toxicity is N-acetylcysteine (NAC).
-NAC is a precursor to glutathione synthesis and helps to restore the intracellular stores of glutathione to neutralize the NAPQI compound.
+NAC is a precursor to glutathione synthesis and helps to restore the intracellular stores of glutathione to neutralize the NAPQI compound, and it can inactivate NAPQI directly.
 N-acetyl cysteine can be administered orally or by IV.
 IV N-acetyl cysteine is typically preferred because vomiting is common with acetaminophen overdose.
 It is effective when administered within the first few hours (up to 8 to 10 hours) of a toxic ingestion of acetaminophen.
 N-acetyl cysteine administration has a 20-hour IV protocol or 72-hour oral protocol, and the clinician must monitor the AST/ALT during treatment.
 One important thing to keep in mind is that most patients do not have symptoms in the first few hours of ingestion of toxic doses of acetaminophen and may only have abdominal pain and nausea as symptoms for the first 12 to 24 hours.
 Between 24 and 72 hours, these symptoms may dissipate, although AST/ALT concentrations may be abnormal.
 Patients who present more than 24 hours following ingestion of toxic doses of acetaminophen may have symptoms such as nausea, vomiting, jaundice, abdominal pain, and hypotension.
 These patients may require airway management, intravenous fluids, vasopressors, hemodialysis, or management of cerebral edema or other symptoms as they arise.

 Enhancing Healthcare Team Outcomes